+Activity 4 - Construct the following circuit

 Conclusion- You should have noticed that by using only one battery in the first example, the bulb was not very bright.
 Therefore each time you added a battery you produced more power.
 The more power produced, the brighter the bulb became.

+Developing Circuits

-Developing Circuits Now you are familiar with simple circuit building we can look at adding more components to control your circuit.
+Now you are familiar with simple circuit building we can look at adding more components to control your circuit.
 Construct the following circuit and observe what happens when the Switch module is activated.
-Example 2 (figure 1)

-Switch operating Bulb at 6 Volts

-Control
+Activity 5 - Construct the following circuit

-Look at Example 2 (figure 1) the switch acts as a control device for the circuit.
+Switch operating Bulb at 6 Volts Control Look at Activity 5 the switch acts as a control device for the circuit.
 When the switch is in the UP position it prevents current passing through it and when it is in the DOWN position it allows current to pass.
 This simple component can be found on many everyday items from boiling a kettle to turning on lights in your home.
 Think- How many times do you use/operate something that has a switch in one day?

-Activity 1- Make a list of all the different types of switches that you use in a day.
-Can you pick an item from your list above and create the circuit using the modules from this kit?
+Activity 6 - Switch types used in everyday life Make a list of all the different types of switches that you use in a day.

-Switch Types

 Switch type Where would you find it used?

-Toggle switch Used on a Kettle
+Toggle switch Used on a Kettle Can you now pick an item from your list and find a similar type of switch in this kit?
+Explain why you chose this type of switch.
 Different types of control